 This video demonstrates how to go about basic grooming of a Border Collie.

 You will learn how to brush in a way to deal with mats.
 The groomer demonstrates use of a dog rake (affiliate link) as well as a grooming glove.
 This helps to remove a lot of the extra, loose hair, excess fur that has built up over time.
+These tools make all the difference in a Border Collie grooming routine.

 You might also want to use curved grooming shears (affiliate link) for trimming away excess hair.